playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 }
 ```

-### Consolidate Providers and Your Logic
+### Consolidate Providers and Your Logic {#consolidate-providers}

 When working with providers that needs state of some kind, you may want to keep your `useState` and `<Context.Provider>` code in the same place.

-To centralize these APIs, we can utilize the concept of componentization.
+To centralize these APIs, we can use the concept of componentization.
 Start by moving your provider and logic into a new component, then allow the user to pass child components to the new `HelloMessageProvider` component:

 ```jsx
 // This can be named anything!
 It's a component like any other